 Books:

-NEW!!!
 Inmaculada García Sánchez and Marjorie Faulstich Orellana (Eds.)
 (2019).
 Language and Social Practices in Communities and Schools: Bridging Learning for Students from Non-Dominant Groups.
 New York: Routledge.

 Marjorie Faulstich Orellana.
 (2009).
 Translating Childhoods: Immigrant Youth, Language and Culture.
 New Brunswick, NJ: Rutgers University Press.